MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: MIST : M ulti-stage AI I nference S imulation T oolkit

 \subsection{Workload Layer: Inputs and Parameters}

 \tool accepts request traces as input from AI workload layer.
-In the system and software layer, the router policy, client configuration (Scheduler config + HW clusters), and global client connections as user defined hyper parameters.
+In the system and software layer, the router policy, client configuration (Scheduler config + HW clusters), and global client connections are user-defined hyperparameters.